HIGHLIGHTS: Western Conference Final: Seattle vs Dallas

 - Western Conference Final Review: Seattle Reach Championship with Last-Minute Score - Seattle Seawolves

-The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.
+The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.